Public History

 project-voices

 This project led to the development of a major oral history project now popularly known as Cleveland Voices.
 Formally titled the Cleveland Regional Oral History Collection, Voices is a dynamic project that continues to work with faculty, students, and regional partners to conduct and share oral histories.
-To date, the collection has amassed approximately 1,200 streamable interviews in more than two-dozen series.
+To date, the collection has amassed more than 1,300 streamable interviews in more than 50 series.

 project-clevelandhistorical